 You can read any book in Spanish and you will immediately be working on your language skills.

 Whether you start out with easy-to-read novels, delve into an intermediate novel or boldly attempt to read an advanced novel, your reading skills will improve greatly.

 Simply consider your Spanish level and interests and find a book that will keep you engaged.

-Here are some places that you can find some books in Spanish:
+Here are some places where you can find some books in Spanish: